Telecentric 3D profilometry based on phase-shifting fringe projection

 DOI - 10.1364/oe.22.031826

-Subject(s) - structured light 3d scanner , optics , profilometer , projector , calibration , microscope , depth of field , projection (relational algebra) , phase (matter) , phase retrieval , structured light , microscopy , computer science , physics , scanner , fourier transform , algorithm , surface roughness , quantum mechanics
+Subject(s) - structured light 3d scanner , optics , profilometer , projector , calibration , microscope , projection (relational algebra) , depth of field , phase (matter) , phase retrieval , structured light , microscopy , computer science , physics , scanner , fourier transform , algorithm , quantum mechanics , surface roughness

 Three dimensional shape measurement in the microscopic range becomes increasingly important with the development of micro manufacturing technology.
-Microscopic fringe projection techniques offer a fast, robust, and full-field measurement for field sizes from approximately 1 mm 2 to several cm 2 .
+Microscopic fringe projection techniques offer a fast, robust, and full-field measurement for field sizes from approximately 1 mm 2 o several cm 2 .
 However, the depth of field is very small due to the imaging of non-telecentric microscope, which is often not sufficient to measure the complete depth of a 3D-object.
 And the calibration of phase-to-depth conversion is complicated which need a precision translation stage and a reference plane.
 In this paper, we propose a novel telecentric phase-shifting projected fringe profilometry for small and thick objects.
 Telecentric imaging extends the depth of field approximately to millimeter order, which is much larger than that of microscopy.
 To avoid the complicated phase-to-depth conversion in microscopic fringe projection, we develop a new system calibration method of camera and projector based on telecentric imaging model.
 Based on these, a 3D reconstruction of telecentric imaging is presented with stereovision aided by fringe phase maps.
 Experiments demonstrated the feasibility and high measurement accuracy of the proposed system for thick object.